Last Updated on May 16, 2022 by Anne-Marie

 13. Turn off the Instant Pot and let the soup cool for 5 to 10 minutes before serving.

-14. Garnish the pressure cooker potato soup with shredded sharp cheddar cheese, crumbled bacon and chives, if desired.
+14. Garnish the pressure cooker potato soup with shredded sharp cheddar cheese, crumbled bacon, and chives.

-15. Store any leftover delicious soup in refrigerator.
+15. Store any leftover soup in an airtight container in the refrigerator.

 What kinds of potatoes should I use?

-This potato soup recipe calls for 2 pounds of russet potatoes.
-This type is perfect for baked potatoes, too.
+This creamy potato soup recipe calls for 2 pounds of russet potatoes.
+This type is perfect for making baked potatoes, too.

-You can also use Yukon Gold potatoes, red potatoes, or a combination.
+You can also use Yukon Gold potatoes, red potatoes, or a combination of any of these.

-Yes, you make this dairy free by using milks like unsweetened soy, rice, coconut, or almond milk.
+Yes, you can make this Instant Pot potato soup recipe dairy-free by using unsweetened soy, rice, coconut, oat, or almond milk.
+However, the soup won’t be as creamy.

-So, to thicken the soup recipe, add cornstarch as directed.
+So, to thicken the soup, add cornstarch as directed.
 Then add 1/4 to 1/2 cup nutritional yeast.

 Never used nutritional yeast?
 You can find it online or at your local health food store.